TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgateway/_index.md

 The casing needs to be first opened by unscrewing two screws found below the top and the bottom panel.
 Then, connect a 3.3V UART-USB Interface such as an FTDI to your computer.
 Connect the Rx (FTDI) to the Tx of the Gateway and ground pins.

-Use a serial terminal (Ex: `PUTTY` on Windows and `screen`/`minicom` on macOS/Linux) with a baudrate of 115200@8N to read the serial out.
+Use a serial terminal (Ex: `PUTTY` on Windows and `screen`/`minicom` on macOS/Linux) with a baudrate of 115200, 8 data bits, no parity and 1 stop bit to read the serial output.
 The connections are shown in the image below.

 {{< figure src="TTIG_Serial.jpg" alt="{{% ttig %}} Serial" >}}